Service fee

 With DHA’s service fee, you’ll receive more benefits than you would through a traditional property management fee.

-• all vacancy management - saving you on re-letting and advertising fees and any loss of rent while your property is vacant.
-As part of our rental guarantee*, if the property is ever unoccupied, we still pay you rent and manage the grounds to ensure they are neat and tidy.
+• All vacancy management saving you on re-letting and advertising fees and any loss of rent while your property is vacant.
+As part of our rental guarantee*, if the property is unoccupied, we still pay you rent and manage the grounds to ensure they are neat and tidy.

-You’ll also receive many of the other benefits from the Property Care Contract including periodic rental reviews, scheduling and facilitating inspections and contractors, and lease end repair and cleaning.
+You’ll also receive many other benefits under the Property Care Contract including periodic rental reviews, scheduling and facilitating inspections/contractors, and lease end repair and cleaning.

 Comparing DHA's service fee to a traditional property management fee

-The inclusions and benefits provided under DHA’s service fee and Property Care Contract may provide savings over the total cost of leasing through a traditional real estate agent management agreement.
+The inclusions and benefits provided under DHA’s service fee and Property Care Contract may provide savings when compared to the total cost of leasing through a traditional real estate agent management agreement.

-Learn more about the value of our service fee by watching the video below.
+Learn more about how DHA's service fee compares to a traditional property management fee in the video below.

 Costs not included in the service fee